 - 1. Members of the Board are selected from recommendations from the University's Faculty Senate, Staff Council, and Student Affairs departments/offices, who shall each recommend at least five (5) individuals to the University's President.
-The President shall then select a Board of eight (8) with representation from each group recommended.
-Except for the first Board, members shall serve staggered terms of three (3) years. - 2.
+The President shall then select a Board of between eight (8) to sixteen (16) members with representation from each group recommended, with the number of selections based on University size or other factors that support timely adjudications. -Except for the first Board, members shall serve staggered terms of three (3) years. - 2.
 Upon the Equal Opportunity Coordinator's receipt of the appeal, they will take a poll to-identify four (4) Board members to hear the appeal and compose the hearing panel (three (3) members of the hearing panel will serve as voting members and one (1) will serve as an alternate, non-voting member). - 3.
 A selected hearing panel member may request in writing not to serve on a panel based on a conflict of interest, and another board member may be substituted.